 Course Overview

-The CHC43121 Certificate IV in Disability Support reflects the role of workers in a range of community settings and clients' homes, who provide training and support that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation, and wellbeing.
+The CHC43121 Certificate IV in Disability Support reflects the role of workers in a range of community settings and clients' homes, who provide support that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation, and wellbeing.

 Workers promote a person-centred approach, work without direct supervision, and may be required to supervise or coordinate a small team.
-To achieve this qualification, the student must have completed the Workplace Assessment Requirements of specific units of competency and training package.

 Careers & study pathways